 - Where: Royal Troon, Ayrshire

 Making a welcome return to the Castle Stuart course near Inverness after the club held the event in 2011 and 2013, the Aberdeen Asset Management Scottish Open always attracts the top players, who this year compete with a stunning backdrop of the Moray Firth.
-The 2015 tournament was held in Muirfield, East Lothian, with American Rickie Fowler claiming the top prize.
+The 2015 tournament was held at Gullane Golf Club, East Lothian, with American Rickie Fowler claiming the top prize.

 - When: 7 - 10 July 2016